 Operating Leases -We lease certain facilities under various non-cancelable operating leases, which expire through 2024.
 Certain leases require us to pay variable costs such as taxes, maintenance, and insurance.
 The terms of certain operating leases also provide for renewal options and escalation clauses.
-Rent expense was \$13.8 million, \$10.6 million and \$9.8 million for 2015, 2014 and 2013, respectively.
+Rent expense was \$18.9 million , \$13.8 million and \$10.6 million for 2016 , 2015 and 2014 , respectively.
 Rent expense is recognized using the straight-line method over the term of the lease.

 Inventory Purchase Commitments -Our independent contract manufacturers procure components and build our products based on our forecasts.
 These forecasts are based on estimates of future demand for our products, which are in turn based on historical trends and an analysis from our sales and marketing organizations, adjusted for overall market conditions.
 In order to reduce manufacturing lead times and plan for adequate component supply, we may issue purchase orders to some of our independent contract manufacturers which may not be cancelable.
-As of December 31, 2015, we had \$70.0 million of open purchase orders with our independent contract manufacturers that may not be cancelable.
+As of December 31, 2016, we had \$91.2 million of open purchase orders with our independent contract manufacturers that may not be cancelable.

 Other Contractual Commitments and Open Purchase Orders -In addition to commitments with contract manufacturers, we have open purchase orders and contractual obligations in the ordinary course of business for which we have not received goods or services.
-As of December 31, 2015, we had \$37.3 million in other contractual commitments that may not be cancelable.
+As of December 31, 2016, we had \$50.7 million in other contractual commitments that may not be cancelable.

 Litigation -We are involved in disputes, litigation, and other legal actions.
 For lawsuits where we are the defendant, we are in the process of defending these litigation matters, and while there can be no assurances and the outcome of these matters is currently not determinable, we currently believe that there are no existing claims or proceedings that are likely to have a material adverse effect on our financial position.
 There are many uncertainties associated with any litigation and these actions or other third-party claims against us may cause us to incur costly litigation fees, including contingent legal fees with related parties, costs and substantial settlement charges, and possibly subject us to damages and other penalties.
 In addition, the resolution of any intellectual property litigation may require us to make royalty payments, which could adversely affect our gross margins in future periods.
 If any of those events were to occur, our business, financial condition, results of operations, and cash flows could be adversely affected.
 The actual liability in any such matters may be materially different from our estimates, if any, which could result in the need to adjust the liability and record additional expenses.
-We have not recorded any significant accrual for loss contingencies associated with such legal proceedings; determined that a significant unfavorable outcome is probable or reasonably possible; or determined that the amount or range of any possible loss is reasonably estimable.
+As required under ASC 450, Contingencies, issued by the FASB, we accrue for contingencies when we believe that a loss is probable and that we can reasonably estimate the amount of any such loss.
+With respect to outstanding legal proceedings, including the matter described below, we have not recorded any significant accruals for loss contingencies associated with such legal proceedings, based on our belief that any potential loss, while reasonably possible, is not probable and estimable.
+Further, a possible range of loss in this matter cannot be reasonably estimated at this time.
+We currently believe we have reasonable defenses with respect to legal proceedings against us.